bobbicodes/mecca/README.md

 * Switchable piano roll and "tracker" style editors - the former is better for editing individual tracks because the note grid offers an intuitive visualization of the change in pitch over time.
 On the other hand, the vertically-scrolling "tracker" style compact interface excels at editing the full arrangement.

-* Music staff notation editor - with eventual support for MIDI, MusicXML and Lilypond formats.
+* Music staff notation editor - with eventual support for MIDI, MusicXML, ABC and Lilypond formats.

 * Keyboard, electric and acoustic guitar, bass, cello, violin and ukulele interfaces with automatic chord progressions and rhythm patterns.
 These will use sampled sounds, and be more focused on live performance.